zubron/stacksmith-examples/base-image/caddy/README.md

 - Installs Caddy using the script at https://getcaddy.com
 - Creates the system user to run this server
 - Creates the configuration file and the log folders
+- Copies the script to control the service
 - Copies the index.html page to the /var/www/ folder
-- Installs the service

 ### run.sh

 This file is ran to start the Web server service.
-It uses the already installed service
+It uses the `caddy-control.sh` script.

 ## Files